kragen/derctuo/markdown/globoflexia.md

   adhesive is also added to the *inside* of the structure to cover up the steel.
-The first layer of adhesive often includes a chopped-fiber additive more to control the rheology of the mix so it doesn't fall through the holes in the fiber reinforcement than to strengthen the final product.
+The first layer of adhesive often includes a chopped-fiber additive more to control the rheology of the mix so it doesn’t fall through the holes in the fiber reinforcement than to strengthen the final product.
 This has been used for decades for lightweight buildings and cheap boats.
 - Very similar to ferrocement, fine-art sculptors commonly build forms